Conservatorium van Amsterdam

 The Conservatorium van Amsterdam (CvA) is a Dutch conservatoire of music located in Amsterdam.
 This school is the music division of the Amsterdam University of the Arts, the city's vocational university of arts.
-The Conservatorium van Amsterdam is the largest music academy in the Netherlands, offering programs in classical music, jazz, pop, early music, music education, and opera.
+The Conservatorium van Amsterdam is the largest music academy in the Netherlands, offering programs in classical music, jazz, pop, electronic music, early music, music education, and opera.